MiguelTolino/cub3D/README.md

 ## Controllers

-- WSAD to move around the map
+- :w: :s: :a: :d: to move throw the map
 - KEY_LEFT & KEY RIGHT to rotate the camera